 We offer six specialisations: health promotion and community development, humanitarian assistance, disability and inclusion, public health practice, health economics and management, public health nutrition and an applied research stream where you can do your own project.

-You can find employment in a diverse range of areas including, but not limited to:
+You can find employment in a diverse range of areas, such as: